 Out and About in Centreville, Virginia

 The Washington metropolitan area provides its movers and shakers with plenty to do, and that's no less the case in Centreville.
 Local attractions like Sully Historic Site and the Winery at Bull Run satisfy the intellectual curiosity of both history buffs and those looking for a weekend spent sampling a local vintage.
 Chances are that any Centreville neighborhood will be clustered around a park or green space, with the crown jewel being Bull Run Regional Park, located in the heart of the community.
 Featuring miles of trails, athletic facilities, a water park, and ample camping facilities, this park attracts visitors from all over the state.

 Northeast of Bull Run Regional Park, at the intersection of highways 28 and 29, is Centreville's commercial hub.
-Here, big-box stores and Centreville restaurants offering up international fare give residents the full range of creature comforts.
+Here, big-box stores and Centreville restaurants offer up international fare to give residents the full range of creature comforts.